sr4cC/NotesOnFya/README.md

 instructions to download:
 download both files from releases(the .appxbundle and .cer) open the .cer file and click install certifacate

 ![instructions 1](https://github.com/user-attachments/assets/e578a749-4975-4974-8051-e0f7600a8e67)
-click on what the images tells u cmon:

 ![instructions 2](https://github.com/user-attachments/assets/0bedefda-8f82-409f-80af-693b49438de4)